pedrada88/preproc-textclassification/README.md

 ### Code

-The code to reproduce our experiments is available in the following repository: https://github.com/pilehvar/sensecnn
+The code to run our experiments is available in the following repository: https://github.com/pilehvar/sensecnn

 ### Reference paper